Adrian-MC20/mc-rosegold-alloy/README.md

 Rose Gold Ingot will also function as a **trim material** in the Smithing Table.

 Concept goals:
-- Adds a warm rose-gold tint to armor trims
+- Adds a warm rose-gold tint to armor trims.
-- Works on all existing trimmable armor
+- Works on all existing trimmable armor.
-- Future Rose Gold Armor will support trims as well
+- Future Rose Gold Armor will support trims as well.

 This feature becomes relevant once the base material and crafting recipes are implemented.